Welcome to The Forager’s Path

 School of Botanical Studies

-Registration is now open for the 10 month Foundations of Herbal Medicine program in 2020.
+Registration is closed for the 10 month Foundations of Herbal Medicine program in 2020.

 Thank you for visiting our website and learning more about our school and the programs we offer.
 If you would like more information about any of our courses, please contact us.